gshipley/enterprise_training/AdminTraining.md

 ##**Configure Proxy for node**

 Multiple application gears can and will reside on the same node host.
-In order for these application to receive http requests to the node, we need to configure a proxy that will pass traffic to the gear application that is listenting for conenctions on the loopback address.
+In order for these application to receive http requests to the node, we need to configure a proxy that will pass traffic to the gear application that is listening for connections on the loopback address.
 We need to open up a range of ports that the node can accept traffic on as well as ensure the port-proxy is started on boot.

 	# lokkit --port=35531-65535:tcp
 	# chkconfig openshift-port-proxy on